Kento Nagasaki

-Kento Nagasaki (長崎 健人, Nagasaki Kento) is a Japanese footballer.
-He is a midfielder who currently plays for Nakhon Si United in Thai League 2.
+Kento Nagasaki (長崎 健人, Nagasaki Kento) is a Japanese footballer who plays as a midfielder.
+He currently plays for Phrae United in Thai League 2.

 Kento has spent most of his playing career playing for clubs in Singapore and Thailand.

 Club career

 Kento studied at and played for Shizuoka Gakuen High School and Shizuoka Sangyo University.

 Albirex Niigata Singapore

 After graduating from the university, Kento signed for S.League club, Albirex Niigata (S) from for the 2013 season.
 In his time in Singapore, he helped the club to win 2 league titles, 3 Singapore Cup, 3 Singapore League Cup, 2 Singapore Community Shield and winning the 2017 S.League Player of the Year in his final year at the club in which he was the longest serving player in the club history and being both the club all time highest appearances and top score respectively.

 Thai Honda

-After 5 fruitful seasons at Albirex Niigata (S), On 8 January 2018, Kento joined Thai League 2 side, Thai Honda.
+After five seasons at Albirex Niigata (S), Kento joined Thai League 2 side, Thai Honda, in 2018.